jrnold/r4ds-exercise-solutions/docs/relational-data.md

 #> # ... with 359 more rows
 ```

+### Exercise 4 {.exercise}

-4. What does `anti_join(flights, airports, by = c("dest" = "faa"))` tell you?
+> What does `anti_join(flights, airports, by = c("dest" = "faa"))` tell you?
 What does `anti_join(airports, flights, by = c("faa" = "dest"))` tell you?

 `anti_join(flights, airports, by = c("dest" = "faa"))` are flights that go to an airport that is not in FAA list of destinations, likely foreign airports.

 `anti_join(airports, flights, by = c("faa" = "dest"))` are US airports that don't have a flight in the data, meaning that there were no flights to that airport **from** New York in 2013.

+### Exercise 5 {.exercise}

-5. You might expect that there’s an implicit relationship between plane and airline, because each plane is flown by a single airline.
+> You might expect that there’s an implicit relationship between plane and airline, because each plane is flown by a single airline.
 Confirm or reject this hypothesis using the tools you’ve learned above.

 There isn't such a relationship over the lifetime of an airplane since planes can be sold or leased and airlines can merge.
 It should be the case that an airplane is associated with only airline at a given time, though may
-However, even thogh that's a possibility, it doesn't necessarily mean that plane associated with more than one  appear in this data.
+However, even though that's a possibility, it doesn't necessarily mean that plane associated with more than one  appear in this data.
 Let's check:

 ```r